kedro-org/kedro/docs/source/data/partitioned_and_incremental_datasets.md

 my_partitioned_dataset:
   type: partitions.PartitionedDataset
   path: s3://my-bucket-name/path/to/folder  # path to the location of partitions
-  dataset: pandas.CSVDataset  # shorthand notation for the dataset which will handle individual partitions
+  dataset: pandas-csvdataset  # shorthand notation for the dataset which will handle individual partitions
   credentials: my_credentials
   load_args:
     load_arg1: value1